wjwat/lhtlhtp.com/content/react/statevsprops.md

 +++
-title = "Components vs State vs Props" weight = 2 updated = 2022-08-07
+title = "Components vs State vs Props" weight = 3 updated = 2022-08-07
 +++

-As we've learned, there are two types of components that are used in React.
+As we've learned at LHTP, there are two types of components that are used in React.

 First, the easy/fun one: **Functional Components**.
-All it really does is import the React Libraries using 'import React from "react"', import any children components, and call a function that returns a div or fragment and some JSX (HTML & JS).
+All it really does is import the React Libraries using 'import React from "react"', import any children components, and call a function that returns a div or fragment and some JSX.

 ```js
 import React from "react";